Hoot (Wolf Box).

 The main problems with the current system were:

-• Data files would sometimes get corrupted.
-There was no way for the client to know whether the file transfer had completed or was successful and therefore no way to troubleshoot if something goes awry.
+- Data files would sometimes get corrupted.
+There was no way for the client to know whether the file transfer had completed or was successful and therefore no way to troubleshoot if

 The new requirements the client requested: